Guide for application – plant protection products

 In certain cases, the Swedish Chemicals Agency can make an exception from the requirement for authorisation of a plant protection product.
 You can apply for a permit for experimental use of plant protection products for research and development purposes.

 In certain cases, the Swedish Chemicals Agency can grant a derogation from the requirement for authorisation of a plant protection product.
-You can apply for a derogation for an emergency situation.
+You can apply for a derogation when there is an emergency situation.

-If you want to apply for an approval of an active substance in a plant protection product you can find information about the procedure at the website of the EU Commission.
+If you want to apply for an approval of an active substance to be used in a plant protection product you can find information about the procedure at the website of the EU Commission.

-There are a number of different fees for pesticides.
-For example, if you apply to have a pesticide assessed for authorisation, you must pay a fee for the assessment.
+There are a number of different fees for plant protection products.
+For example, if you apply to have a plant protection product assessed for authorisation, you must pay a fee for the assessment.
 You must also pay an annual fee based on the volume of your sales of the pesticide.

-We evaluate each application and carry out an evaluation which includes a special assessment.
-The assessment of a product is based on legislation and its related guidance documents which are in many cases produced at EU-basis.
+The assessment of your application is based on legislation and related guidance documents.
+The guidance documents are in many cases agreed on EU-level.

-The supporting material for our assessment is the information given by the applicant on how the product shall be used and the documentation submitted.
-In some cases several other authorities participate in the assessment, such as the Swedish Board of Agriculture and the National Food Agency, Sweden.
+The basis for our assessment is the information given by the applicant on how the product shall be used and the documentation submitted.
+We cooperate with the Swedish Board of Agriculture and the Swedish Food Agency on issues relating to efficacy and residues as well as the risk for consumers.